 Another consideration is to make sure that your design idea doesn’t overtake the purpose of the office.
 Don’t go for über contemporary desks and chairs which are then uncomfortable, as this certainly won’t help to increase productivity!
 Likewise, don’t encourage the minimalist look or an open plan space if this means staff can’t then do their job properly or get distracted.

-Having decided on your design, look no further for your funky office furniture – come to us here at Pash contemporary living for all your quality, stylish furniture needs.
+Having decided on your design, look no further for your funky office furniture – come to us here at Pash Classics for all your quality, stylish furniture needs.